B2.2 Recall and demonstrate multiplication facts from 0 × 0 to 12 × 12, and related division facts.

 Learning the Division Facts in Sequence

-A suggested sequence for teaching division facts is to begin with facts about division by 2, then division by 1, by 5, by 3, by 4, by 6, by 7, by 8, and by 9.
+A suggested sequence for teaching division facts is to begin with facts for division by 2, then division by 1, by 5, by 3, by 4, by 6, by 7, by 8, and by 9.

 Inverse Relationship of Division and Multiplication

-Students who have mastered multiplication number facts should use this knowledge to uncover division number facts.
+Students who have mastered multiplication number facts should use this knowledge to find division number facts.
 It is recommended that division and multiplication be taught simultaneously to highlight the relationships between the two.
-When students create 4 groups of 5 items for a total of 20 items, teachers should encourage them to realize that when that total is again divided among 4 groups, each group has 5 items.
+When students create 4 groups of 5 items for a total of 20 items, teachers should encourage them to realize that when that total is divided among 4 groups, each group has 5 items.